 Our committee members are a great resource, having many years of experience working with Friends and libraries within Kentucky and across the country.

-- We have an electronic “packet” of information that we can send to libraries or individuals who are interested in starting new Friends chapters.
+- We have an electronic “packet” of information for libraries or individuals who are interested in starting new Friends chapters – click the link above to download “Establishing A Friends Chapter”

 - Committee members can offer unique guidance for each Friends chapter, such as establishing the relationship between the Friends and the library administration or working through the steps to form an organization within the Commonwealth of Kentucky.